5 min read · Cost

 Period-correct re-side scope

-Substrate condition on 90+ year stock
+Substrate condition on 90-year stock

-Comparing East Sac bids
+Comparing East Sac bids honestly

 East Sacramento re-side cost band